FelixLehn/Bark_Classification/README.md

 ## Dataset

 The used dataset is from https://www.vicos.si/Downloads/TRUNK12 .
-The TRUNK12[[1]](#1) dataset contains picture of tree trunks.
+The TRUNK12[[1]](#1) dataset contains pictures of tree trunks.
 They can be downloaded as a zip file.
 Luckily the data is organized in a way so that the function image_dataset_from_directory() from the keras preprocessing package can read it.

 To see how the pictures look alike a visualization is implemented in the code.